 Upon determining that a disposal group meets the criteria to be classified as held for sale, the Company reports the assets and liabilities of the disposal group, if material, in the line items assets held for sale and liabilities held for sale in the consolidated statements of financial position.
-Refer to Note 2, "Discontinued Operations," of the notes to Consolidated Financial Statements for further information.
-In conjunction with the C&I Lighting Business being classified as held for sale, depreciation and amortization ceased.
+Refer to Note 4, "Business Acquisitions and Dispositions," of the notes to Consolidated Financial Statements for further information.
+In conjunction with the residential lighting business being classified as held for sale during the fourth quarter of 2023, depreciation and amortization ceased for the residential lighting business during the fourth quarter of 2023.